Plantar Fasciitis is a painful injury often suffered by some runners

-Plantar fasciitis is seen in both men and women; however, it almost always affects active men between 40 and 70 years and is one of the most common orthopedic complaints of the foot.
+Plantar fasciitis is observed in both men and women; However, it almost always affects active men between 40 and 70 years and is one of the most common orthopedic foot ailments.

-It was often thought that plantar fasciitis was caused by a spur in the heel; however, research has determined that this is not the case.
+Frequently, it was thought that plantar fasciitis was caused by a heel spur; However, research has determined that this is not the case.
 On radiographs, heel spurs are seen in people with and without plantar fasciitis.

-The most common symptom is pain and stiffness in the lower part of the heel.
+The most common symptom is pain and stiffness in the lower heel.
 Pain there may be dull or sharp.
-The sole of the foot can also hurt or present burning.
+The sole of the foot can also hurt or present with burning.

 The pain is usually worse: